szilvia-csernus/rabbit_sanctuary/README.md

 * Content for Deployment and Development of this README file was written using [Code Institute's sample README file](https://raw.githubusercontent.com/Code-Institute-Solutions/SampleREADME/master/README.md).

-###  Acknowledgments
+##  Acknowledgments

+* [Code Institute](https://codeinstitute.net/) for their excellent curriculum

 * My mentor [Elaine Broche](https://github.com/elainebroche-dev) for her helpful feedback she gave me throughout the development and testing process.

-* Kera Cudmore for her advice on [how to write README files](https://github.com/kera-cudmore/readme-examples).
+* My friends who took the time to test my site.

-* My friends in the Slack Community for testing and continuous support.
+* The Slack Community for testing and continuous support.